 It hosts many endemic species of birds and animals, the best known of which is the Cretan chamois, known as ‘kri-kri’.
 What’s more, the White Mountains are home to more than 900 species of plants, a number that corresponds to 43% of the species that grow in the phytogeographical area of Crete which in addition to Crete includes Kasos, Karpathos, Gavdos, and all the islets that surround Crete.

 Temple of Poseidon, Cape Sounion

-At a distance of about 70 km from Athens, you will find the stunning Cape Sounio.
+At a distance of about 70 km from Athens, you will find another one of the famous landmarks in Greece, the stunning Cape Sounio.
 There, standing proudly on the steep rock, 60 meters high is the Temple of Poseidon, dedicated to the god of the sea.
 It was built between 444 and 440 BC. on the ruins of an archaic temple and was a sacred place, mainly for sailors.

 From the rock of Sounio, the visitor has the opportunity to stand in awe before a magnificent sunset, with the Temple in the background and the endless blue of the Aegean.
 The sea that took its name from King Aegean, who stood on the rock waiting to see the return of his son, Theseus from Crete.
 When he saw the black sails -which Theseus had forgotten to change to white-, he believed that his son did not succeed against the Minotaur and so threw himself off the rock.

 Olympus is the highest mountain in Greece, known worldwide mainly for its mythological context, as its top is believed to be the home of the twelve ‘Olympian’ gods.
 It is also the second-highest mountain in the Balkans, but also in the whole region of Europe.
 For the protection of its unique heritage, in 1938 it was declared as the first National Park of Greece.